 At this point, it’s just about making the actual implementation of the plan easier.
 Since you already know what you are going to teach and when, you can spend some time getting everything organized.
 This step is about putting systems in place, so you are all set and ready to go for the year.

 - Print and Sort Everything.
 Print out any worksheets or photocopy the pages you will need through the year and put them in file folders for the week or day they are supposed to be in.
 (Check out the Homeschool Crate System – it’s got some great ideas!)
 Make a book list per week so that you know what to get at the library before you need it.

 - Buy your supplies.
 Get some good pencils (our favourite are the Staedtler Nordica pencils!) and any other school supplies you need.
-Find a way to organize them and have them easy to access.
+Organize them and have them easy to access.
 Get any science experiment materials you require and put them in a container.
 Get your workbooks or binders.